Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/WAC/_index.md

 weight: 4
 ---

-# Jumpstart HCIBox - Windows Admin Center operations
+# Windows Admin Center operations

-## Using Windows Admin Center

 HCIBox includes multiple methods of exploring Windows Admin Center (WAC).
 Windows Admin Center is available from inside the Azure portal, and a deployment of [Windows Admin Center as a gateway server](https://learn.microsoft.com/windows-server/manage/windows-admin-center/plan/installation-options) is also available.
 A shortcut to the Windows Admin Center gateway server is available on the _HCIBox-Client_ desktop.

-### Windows Admin Center in Azure portal
+## Windows Admin Center in Azure portal

 Windows Admin Center can be used directly from the Azure portal.
 To set this up for your HCIBox cluster, follow these steps: